 Operating hours are Monday and Wednesday, from 9:00pm to 10:00pm

-Turn-in during your lab section, the following week.
+Turn in your worksheets to your TA during your lab section the following week.

 Campus Observatory Hotline: (575) 646-6278